wlaur/encomp/README.md

 ## Installation

-Start a terminal session and navigate to the root directory of this repository (the same directory as this ``.md``-file).
+Open a terminal and navigate to the root directory of this repository.
 First, setup an environment using ``conda``:

 ```